shangjunjie/swiper/API.md

   </div>
   ```

-4. Open idangerous.swiper.css and set the Swiper's width and height (in the end of the file):
+4. Open swiper.css and set the Swiper's width and height (in the end of the file):

   ```css
   ...